HolyBlackCat/quasi-msys2/README.md

 * `msys2_pacmake_base_dir` — An empty file marking the installation directory.
 The package manager refuses to operate if it's not in the working directory, to make sure you don't accidentally create a new installation.

-* (temporary) `database.db` — The database downloaded from the repository, in the process of being converted to our custom format.
+* (temporary) `database.db{,.unverified,.sig}` — The database downloaded from the repository, in the process of being converted to our custom format (`.unverified` is before the signature check).

 * (temporary) `database/` — Temporary files created when processing a downloaded database.